 There is a striking resemblance between the rise of Muslim nationalism and the emergence of both Sinhalese and Tamil communalism in earlier times.
-Quite like the Tamils in the 1970s and 1980s, the Muslim politicians are faced with youth radicalization, shrinking space for compromise, limited political options to satisfy their clientele and an increasingly strong threat of violent escalation.
-The language and demands put forward by nationalist leaders are also similar.
-As one SLMC member commented: We'll push the democratic way as much as possible, but if we fail, what are we going to tell the youth?
-They may resort to violence.
-There does not seem to be any significant organized military strength among the Muslims, but the June 2002 clashes in Muthur, Batticaloa and Valaichennai, in which Muslim youths (particularly those from the Southeastern University) played a key role, are just one illustration of the limited control of the Muslim leadership.
+Quite like the Tamils in the 1970s and 1980s, the Muslim politicians are faced with youth radicalization, shrinking space for compromise, limited political options to satisfy their clientele, and an increasingly strong threat of violent escalation.
+The language and demands put forward by nationalist leaders are also similar.98 As one SLMC member commented: "We'll push the democratic way as much as possible, but if we fail, what are we going to tell the youth?
+They may resort to violence."
+There does not seem to be any significant organized military strength among the Muslims, but the June 2002 clashes in Muthur, Batticaloa, and Valaichennai, in which Muslim youth (particularly those from the Southeastern University) played a key role, are just one illustration of the limited control of the Muslim leadership.

-4.5 THE TSUNAMI AND PEACE/CONFLICT DYNAMICS
+4.5 THE TSUNAMI AND PEACE/ CONFLICT DYNAMICS

-The tsunami, as already mentioned had profound humanitarian and development costs.
-The devastation was widespread and all three groups were affected, though the (primarily Muslim and Tamil) populations of Amparai and Mullaitivu Districts were worst hit.
-(Frerks and Klem 2005) Although natural disasters are in a sense 'non discriminatory', war-affected countries have higher pre-existing levels of vulnerability, whilst the distribution of vulnerability tends to be geographically concentrated in the areas most affected by violence.
+The tsunami, as already mentioned, had profound humanitarian and development costs.
+The devastation was widespread and all three groups were affected, though the (primarily Muslim and Tamil) populations of the Amparai and Mullaitivu Districts were worst hit (Frerks and Klem 2005).
+Although natural disasters are in a sense "non discriminatory," war-affected countries have higher pre-existing levels of vulnerability, while the distribution of vulnerability tends to be geographically concentrated in the areas most affected by violence.

-Initially, the tsunami seemed to have a 'conflict dampening' effect, in a context of growing political and military tensions.
-Firstly, as mentioned earlier, the military capabilities of both sides appeared to have been affected, decreasing the likelihood of swift a return to war in the near future.
-Secondly, on the ground the tsunami appeared to stimulate social energy, with high levels of inter-community and even inter-LTTE/SLAF collaboration (ibid) The highly charged political stalemate around the peace process was temporally put to one side, and there appeared to be a window of opportunity to rebuild trust between the two parties.
-It was hoped that like many other naturals disasters, the tsunami would have a 'social compacting' effect and potentially act as a catalyst for the peace process.
+Initially, the tsunami seemed to have a "conflict dampening" effect, in a context of growing political and military tensions.
+As mentioned earlier, the military capabilities of both sides appeared to have been affected, decreasing the likelihood of a swift return to war in the near future.
+On the ground, the tsunami also appeared to stimulate social energy, with high levels of intercommunity and even inter-LTTE/SLAF collaboration (ibid).
+The highly charged political stalemate around the peace process was temporally put to one side, and there appeared to be a window of opportunity to rebuild trust between the two parties.
+It was hoped that, like many other naturals disasters, the tsunami would have a "social compacting" effect and potentially act as a catalyst for the peace process.

-However, 'normal politics' did not remain suspended for long.
+However, "normal politics" did not remain suspended for long.
 Though the tsunami itself did bring people together, the response reflected and accentuated pre-existing tensions.
-Politics returned with a vengeance, and with it the potential for renewed conflict.
+Politics returned with a vengeance and with it, the potential for renewed conflict.
 Like the peace process itself, the tsunami response heightened the political and economic stakes, acting as a lightening rod for wider tensions and grievances.

 The tsunami response reflected the underlying pathologies of the state and the competing systems of governance in Sri Lanka.
 Each party saw the tsunami as an opportunity to strengthen their legitimacy through the control and distribution of resources.
-The response in the South reflected the overly centralized, but fractured and patrimonial nature of the state.
-The President set up a supra-centralized co-ordination mechanism for relief, whilst southern politicians managed to safeguard considerable assets for their constituencies, including for example the Prime Minister's 'Helping Hambantota'
+The response in the South reflected the overly centralized, but fractured and patrimonial, nature of the state.
+The President set up a supra-centralized coordination mechanism for relief, while southern politicians managed to safeguard considerable assets for their constituencies, including the Prime Minister's "Helping Hambantota" initiative.99 The government response to the North and East was unsurprisingly slower and more limited.
+Moreover, various Muslim ministers and MPs, some of whom had ministerial positions, were less effective in gaining a share of the spoils for their electoral base in the East.